ProtossProbe/yukunhuang.com/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My name is Yukun Huang (黄宇坤, "Huáng yǔkūn" in standard Mandarin).
 I'm a PhD candidate at <a href='https://phas.ubc.ca/'>UBC Dept. Physics & Astronomy</a>, working with Prof. <a href='https://www.astro.ubc.ca/people/gladman/'>Brett Gladman</a>.
-I work on a variety of interesting topics in dynamical astronomy, such as the [Earth--Mars belt](https://doi.org/10.1093/mnras/staa3076), the Kuiper belt, and the formation and dynamical evolution of the Solar System.
+I work on a variety of interesting topics in dynamical astronomy, such as the the dynamics of retrograde resonances, [Earth--Mars belt](https://doi.org/10.1093/mnras/staa3076), the Kuiper belt, and the formation and dynamical evolution of the Solar System.

 I graduated from [Tsinghua University](https://en.wikipedia.org/wiki/Tsinghua_University) in 2019 with a Master's degree in Aerospace science.
 I finished my undergraduate study in 2016 at [Harbin Institute of Technology](https://en.wikipedia.org/wiki/Harbin_Institute_of_Technology), majoring in Engineering mechanics.